-Cacao, or cocoa, is about half fat.
+Cacao or cocoa, whatever you call it, is about half fat in its natural state.
 This fat is often pressed out of the cocoa beans and sold as cocoa butter, which is used to make white chocolate and otherwise highly prized in the cosmetics industry.
 The rest of this cocoa cake is mostly made up of cocoa solids, which are ground into cocoa powder for making chocolate drinks.
 Later in history, this powder was also added to other desserts as a prized flavoring.

 Cocoa slowly shifted from the English word for a fruit grown in the Spanish colonies to an ingredient used to flavor treats.

 Because of these differing consumption patterns and cultivation choices of the European powers, the connotations of the words “cocoa” and “cacao” have themselves changed.
 When you think of cacao you likely think of the fruit and the cacao nib.
 But when you think of cocoa you likely think of cheap chocolate and sweet cocoa drinks, furthering the implied difference between cocoa and cacao.

 What Makes Cacao and Cocoa Different (Usage)?